Viimne reliikvia

-The Last Relic (in Estonian language Viimne reliikvia) is an historical adventure film produced in the then Soviet-occupied Estonia in 1969.
+The Last Relic (Viimne reliikvia) is a 1969 Estonian historical adventure film.
 It became one of the most popular films ever made in the country, and some critics have even called it "the only Estonian cult film".

 The film is loosely based on Prince Gabriel or The Last Days of Pirita Monastery, a 1893 Estonian historical fiction novel by Eduard Bornhöhe.

 The film's content editor was later president of Estonia Lennart Meri.

 Plot

 In 16th-century Livonia, the story begins with the death of an old knight, Risbiter, who bequeaths a holy relic to his son.
 This relic draws the interest of the abbess and monks of a nearby convent, who seek to claim it for their monastery.
 The younger Risbiter, captivated by the beauty of Agnes, the abbess’s niece, claims to have had a vision of Saint Bridget instructing him to donate the relic to the convent after marrying Agnes.
 While preparing for their betrothal, Risbiter and Agnes encounter Gabriel, a "free man" who immediately falls in love with Agnes.
 However, their meeting is interrupted when rebels attack Risbiter's estate, disrupting the engagement ceremony.
 Gabriel saves Agnes and escorts her to Tallinn, deepening their bond during the journey.

 As the abbess learns of Agnes’s disappearance, she sends monks to track her movements, using carrier pigeons to communicate.
 Meanwhile, Gabriel and Agnes grow closer, but their happiness is cut short when they are attacked by bandits led by Ivo Schenkenberg.
 Ivo captures Agnes and severely wounds Gabriel, though Agnes manages to escape and return to her aunt in the convent.
 Gabriel, surviving the attack with the help of his friend Siim, searches for Agnes and finds assistance from Ursula, a young nun who helps him evade the convent’s pursuers.
 Gabriel reaches the monastery but is lured into a deadly trap by Brother Johannes, the abbess's scheming advisor.
 Ursula once again aids Gabriel, freeing him and sending word to Siim to meet him in Tallinn.

 Brother Johannes continues his manipulations, orchestrating events that lead to Ivo murdering Risbiter and stealing the relic for the convent.
 However, Ivo is also ensnared by the abbess and placed in a stone trap.
 The abbess, desperate to maintain control, tortures Agnes to force her into taking monastic vows.
 Meanwhile, Gabriel learns of Agnes’s supposed marriage plans and rushes back to the monastery.
 He arrives in time to kill Ivo, interrupt the forced ceremony, and rescue Agnes.
 With Siim and Ursula’s help, Gabriel fends off armed guards and leads a peasant uprising that destroys the monastery.
 As the rebels set the convent ablaze, Gabriel and Agnes ride to freedom, accompanied by Siim and Ursula, leaving the ruins of the abbess’s power behind them.